davaya/jadn2/docs/im-summary.md

 This hints at the primary reasons for using an information model:

-1. **High Level** - not only is an IM sharable, stable and structured, it is a high level specification focused on information **requirements** rather than implementation details.
+1. **High Level** - not only is an IM sharable, stable and structured, it is a high level specification that separates information **requirements** from implementation details.
 This makes an IM suitable for initial conceptual design where details are unknown or distracting, down to implementation and deployment where unambiguous specification of details using a formal syntax make or break robustness and interoperability.